Alex Lawrence, Assistant Category Specialist, Procurement, University of Derby

 About the University

-"The university is excelling in a challenging environment.
+"The University is excelling in a challenging environment.
 We have more than 20,000 students across three campuses, in Derby, Buxton and Chesterfield.
-We're ranked in the top 30 in The Guardian's university league tables and we've achieved Gold in the Teaching Excellence Framework, which is something that only a few universities achieve.
-We're aiming to go event higher and reach the Guardian's top ten.
+We're ranked in the top 30 in the Guardian University Guide 2020 and we've achieved Gold in the Teaching Excellence and Student Outcomes Framework, a reflection of our commitment to delivering excellence in teaching and learning.”

 A journey into procurement